3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

 \subsubsection{Proof Performance}

-Table ~\ref{pass1_test} shows the Pass@1 results of our experiments on miniF2F, which is the number of proofs successfully found after a single attempt.
-We observe that \sysname{} significantly outperforms both baseline approaches.
-We also note that Top-$K$ selection performs better than the Random approach, which is unsurprising.
-The influence of the filtering algorithm becomes more apparent as $K$ is decreased, as there are more tactics filtered out.
-Our results are consistent with this, with the magnitude of improvement given by \sysname{} increasing for lower values of $K$. \sysname{} is able to outperform both baselines by providing a tradeoff between the quality, as represented by Top-$K$, and the diversity of the tactics.
+Table~\ref{pass1_test} and~\ref{fig:intern} shows the results of our ReProver and InternLM experiments on miniF2F.
+We observe \sysname{} outperforming every baseline over both models.
+The influence of filtering becomes more apparent as $K$ is decreased as there are more tactics filtered out.
+Reflecting this, the magnitude of improvement given by \sysname{} increases for lower $K$. \sysname{} is able to outperform both baselines by providing a tradeoff between the quality, as represented by Top-$K$, and the diversity of the tactics.
 The choice of $K$ also controls the depth of the proof search, with larger $K$ giving broader search, and smaller $K$ deeper search.
-As most discovered proofs are short (favouring broad search), the Pass@1 performance for lower values of $K$ is generally lower, however over multiple attempts it can be beneficial to use deeper searches (see Appendix~\ref{sec:passk}).
-Finding deep proofs has to date been a significant challenge (~\textit{e.g.}~\cite{polu_formal_2022}), with the search tree growing exponentially with the proof depth.
-The improvement given by \sysname{}, particularly for deeper search configurations, is a step towards addressing this.
+As most discovered proofs are short (favouring broad search), we see the Pass@1 performance for lower values of $K$ is generally lower, however over multiple attempts it can be beneficial to use deeper searches (see Appendix~\ref{sec:passk}).
+Our InternLM results (Table~\ref{fig:intern}) demonstrate this, with the improvements from filtering growing over more attempts.
+This indicates a better variety of paths being explored, as each different attempt is more likely to take a more diverse approach.
+Finding deep proofs is a significant challenge~\citet{polu_formal_2022}, with the search tree growing exponentially with proof depth.
+The large improvements from \sysname{} for deeper search is a step towards addressing this.